li-xirong/cross-lingual-cap/README.md

 ## Acknowledgements

-This project was partially supported by

-1. National Natural Science Foundation of China (No. 61672523)
+This project was supported by the National Natural Science Foundation of China (No. 61672523).
-2. Tencent